Nebula-Software-Systems/Nebula.Caching/docs/documentation/Memcached/CacheRegistration/CacheRegistration.md

 ## ConfigurationSection

 String that represents the section in your _appsettings.json_ where the cache configuration will be placed.
-By default the value here is **_"MemCached"_**.Example of configurations placed in such section may include the cache duration for your keys (if you end up choosing this path).
+By default the value here is **_"MemCached"_**.
+Example of configurations placed in such section may include the cache duration for your keys (if you end up choosing this path).
 Please refer to [this](../AttributeUsage/AttributeUsage.md) for more information on cache duration options.

 ## DefaultCacheDurationInSeconds